LvcioT/parse-chat-kata/README.md

 At the first run some libraries could be downloaded, so be patient.

 The source code is in the `app` folder, whilst the core parser is enclosed in `parser` subfolder.
+File `main.ts` implements e very simple wrapper aimed to pass command line arguments to parser.

 ## Run Test